SEO is a very big, deep sea. To fully understand SEO, we should know some basic SEO terms.

 This is huge for proper SEO.

 Have unique and non-competitive meta tags for your website.
 This will ensure that you have top ranking in search engines.
+Avoid Keyword cannibalization at any cost, they have proven to reduce ranking as well.

 Make sure that you have added all of the main ping sites to your WordPress site.
 WordPress has an auto-pinging feature which will inform search engines about your website’s updates.